Fennoscandia

-Fennoscandia (Finnish, Swedish and Fennoskandia; Фенноскандия), or the Fennoscandian Peninsula, is a peninsula in Europe which includes the Scandinavian and Kola peninsulas, mainland Finland, and Karelia.
+Fennoscandia (Finnish, Swedish and Fennoskandia; Фенноскандия), Fenno-Scandinavia, or the Fennoscandian Peninsula, is a peninsula in Europe which includes the Scandinavian and Kola peninsulas, mainland Finland, and Karelia.
 Administratively, this roughly encompasses the mainlands of Finland, Norway and Sweden, as well as Murmansk Oblast, the Republic of Karelia, and parts of northern Leningrad Oblast in Russia.

+Usage history

 Its name comes from the Latin words Fennia (Finland) and Scandia (Scandinavia).
 The term was first used by the Finnish geologist Wilhelm Ramsay in 1898.
 Geologically, the area is distinct because its bedrock is Archean granite and gneiss with very little limestone, in contrast to adjacent areas in Europe.

+Biology

+In biology, the term is often limited to Norway, Sweden and Finland.
+Fennoscandia is not a distinct biogeographical region.

+Politics and culture

-The similar term Fenno-Scandinavia is sometimes used for Fennoscandia.
-Both terms are sometimes used in English to refer to a cultural or political grouping of Finland with Sweden, Norway and Denmark (the latter country is closely connected culturally and politically, but is not part of the Fennoscandian Peninsula), which is a subset of the Nordic countries.
+The term is sometimes used to refer to a cultural or political grouping of Finland with the Scandinavian countries of Sweden, Norway and Denmark.
+The broader term Nordic region also encompasses Iceland, as well as the autonomous territories of Åland, the Faroe Islands and Greenland.